SofiaBManzano/SofiaBManzano/README.md

 - 👋 Hi, I’m @SofiaBlas
 - 👀 I’m interested in photography, programming, design and feminism
-- ☕ I am currently working as a front end developer in a retail company
+- ☕ I am currently working as a front-end developer in an industrial cybersecurity company
 - 💞️ My goal is to contribute my skills in a job that allows me to continue learning and acquiring knowledge to bring my potential to its fullest